Our lives like a flower

 God’s eternity and human frailty.
 These are the central themes of Psalm 90, commonly read on Ash Wednesday, the first day of Lent.
 Today many Christians will be receiving the sign of the cross in ash on their foreheads—a symbol of death and repentance.
 “Remember that you are dust, and to dust you shall return.
 Repent and believe the gospel,” the pastor pronounces as he or she smears the ash (made from burnt palm fronds from last year’s Palm Sunday) on young and old alike.

-For a Protestant defense of Ash Wednesday, see “To Ash or Not to Ash” by the Rev. Dr. Timothy R. LeCroy.
+For a Protestant defense of Ash Wednesday, see “To Ash or Not to Ash” by Rev. Dr. Timothy R. LeCroy.
 He explores the biblical symbolism of the ritual, its history, and its importance for Christian formation.

 LOOK: We Shake with Joy, We Shake with Grief by Meena Matocha